yemoalakija/michael-jordan-at-chicago-bulls/README.md

 ALL 3 naviagtion pages have a footer section at the bottom.
 This is a Youtube socia media link which can be clicked to watch "The Best of Michael Jordan's playoff games"

+### Future Features

+Additional features in the near future shall include information on Michael Jordan's charity programmes and merchandizing.

 ## TESTING

 This website was tested using Lighthouse Testing and Validator Testing.